Carbondale, Illinois

-As of the 2020 census, the city had a population of 25,083, making it the most populous city in Southern Illinois outside the St. Louis Metro-East region.

 History

 In August 1853, Daniel Harmon Brush, John Asgill Conner, and Dr. William Richart bought a 360 acre parcel of land between two proposed railroad station sites (Makanda and De Soto) and two county seats (Murphysboro and Marion).
 Brush named Carbondale for the large deposit of coal in the area.
 The first train through Carbondale arrived on Independence Day 1854, traveling north on the main line from Cairo, Illinois.
 By the time of the American Civil War, Carbondale had developed as a regional center for transportation and business, surrounded by agricultural development.
 This part of Illinois was known as "Little Egypt" because of the confluence of the Ohio and Mississippi rivers, where the town of Cairo is located.

 The city has had a college since 1856 beginning with the Presbyterian-founded Carbondale College which was later converted to an elementary school.
 Carbondale also won the bid for the new state teacher training school for the region, and Southern Illinois Normal University opened in 1874.
 This gave the town new industry, new citizens, and a supplement to public schools.
 In 1947, the name was changed to Southern Illinois University (SIU).
 It has become the flagship of the Southern Illinois University system.
 This institution, now recognized as a national research university, has nearly 18,000 students enrolled (as of 2014) and offers a wide variety of undergraduate and graduate specialties.

 On April 29, 1866, one of the first formal Memorial Day observations following the Civil War was held at the city's Woodlawn Cemetery.
 Local resident, General John A. Logan, gave the principal address.
 Logan, as co-founder of the Civil War veteran's group the "Grand Army of the Republic", issued General Order #11 on March 3, 1868, calling for a national day of remembrance for Civil War dead.
 This order served as the basis for the creation of a formal Memorial Day.
 Logan called observance day "Decoration Day" and proposed it for May 30, to assure flowers would be in bloom nationwide.

 In the early 20th century, Carbondale was known as the "Athens of Egypt," due to the expansion of the college and university, and the region's moniker of "Little Egypt."
 The phrase dates to at least 1903, when it appeared in a local paper.
 By 1922, the Carbondale Free Press was using the phrase on its flag.

 On November 12, 1970, a largescale shootout occurred between local police and members of the local chapter of the Black Panther Party who were meeting at a house in town.
 The event was later chronicled in the documentary 778 Bullets, made by a professor at SIU.